umarhayatgill/checkout-feature/README.md

-# checkout-feature
+# Checkout Feature

-In order to run this prjoect on localhost you need to checkout this repository and hava JVM installed.
+In order to run this project on localhost you need to checkout this repository and have JVM installed.
 Use following command to start the server

 ```bash
 ./gradlew run
 ```

-It will start a server on **localhost:8080**
+It will start **localhost** server on port **8080**

 You can now use curl command from terminal to call checkout endpoint, for example